 Partner / Class Actions, Commercial Litigation

-Margaret L. Waddell brings to her clients 28 years of experience in successfully prosecuting and resolving Class Actions and Complex Civil Disputes.
+Margaret L. Waddell brings to her clients three decades of experience in successfully prosecuting and resolving Class Actions and Complex Civil Disputes.
 She is called to the Bar in both Ontario and Alberta.
 Margaret is recognized as a leading lawyer in the field of class actions, and has acted as class counsel on a number of prominent cases in this field.
 She is regularly sought out to lead on class actions, or to partner with other firms.
 She has broad experience in solving all manner of commercial conflicts.
 Margaret is also recognized for her particularly strong advocacy before the Court of Appeal.
 In addition, Margaret is a skilled mediator, who can help litigants reach sensible solutions to their disputes.

 Margaret has acted as Class Counsel in a variety of consumer protection class actions including criminal interest cases, products liability, and securities fraud.
 She has also acted as defence counsel in securities class actions, price fixing/Competition Act claims, and professional negligence.